jagprog5/PDControllerInterface/README.md

 ## How to use

-Check the releases tab of this repo for the files.
+Check the releases tab of this repo for the executable or source code.
 When running the application, make sure a pixel dungeon window is open, and that a game-pad / controller is plugged in.
 So far, it has been tested with these controllers:
-- xbox one controller
+- Xbox one controller
 - PS4 controller via DS4Windows

 And the desktop versions of: